JKaal/CSharp-Marshalling/README.md

 1. Create a new console application project in c#.
 2. Copy the code from 'main.cs' file in 'master-project/c#-code' directory of this repository.
 3. Paste the code to entry-point file in c# project.
-4. Build the c# project.
+4. Build the c# project for x64 architecture.
 5. To test the PInvoke from c#, copy the 'sub-project.dll' built in c++ project to the same directory where the application executable is built by c# project.
-6. Bow run/debug the c# application.
+6. Now run/debug the c# application.

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.